 Special thanks to author/illustrator Elizabeth Rose Stanton for this guest post.
-Elizabeth, Jessixa Bagley and Lori Nichols are leading our upcoming workshop, Writing for Illustrators: An Author/Illustrator Intensive, September 19-22.
+Elizabeth and Jessixa Bagley are leading our upcoming workshop, Writing for Illustrators: An Author/Illustrator Intensive, September 19-22.

 As I was thinking about what to write about writing for illustrators, I remembered those step-by-step and how-to-draw books that make it look easy.
 I found myself wishing there was one for illustrators who want to write.
 So, I decided, based on my own experiences as an illustrator who writes, to write one.
 I give you…

 (These are suggestions only.
 Steps may vary.
 For best results, proceed directly to STEP 20)

 STEP 1.
 Think up a really good story.
 Write it down.

 STEP 1b.
 Commit to working on it every morning for two hours.
 Put the cat out, lock the door, and turn off your phone (I dare you).